 11. Native African Scripts

-Liberia is home to the creation of at least 2 of Africa’s native scripts.
+Liberia is home to the creation of at least two of Africa’s native scripts.
 Both were developed in the 19th century, therefore they are not as old as Ethiopia’s Ge’ez script, which may have originated as early as the 4th century BC.
 Although the Vai script is still in use, the Bassa (Vah) alphabet has fallen out of use.
 The Bassa alphabet was discovered to be in use in Brazil by descendants of slaves.
 Contrary to popular belief, the author M. D. W. Jeffreys claims that “No known alphabet was ever invented by a European.”

 12. African Unity